KjirvB/familySound/README.md

 Audio uploads are stored under `uploads/`.

-The jury can change a team's password via `/jury/password`.
+The jury can change a team's password via `/jury/password` and set the maximum number of originals each team may upload at `/jury/settings`.

 Visit `/` to see links to the login and registration pages.
 Logged-in users are automatically redirected to their dashboard or the jury panel.